 Chartered Teacher Status will recognise the knowledge, skills and behaviours of excellent teachers, highlighting the importance of their expertise in supporting the learning of children and young people and representing the first step in the development of a career pathway focused on effective classroom practice, not leadership.
 It will also bring teaching in line with other professions, where recognition of expertise and expectation of career-long professional learning are well-established.

-In 2018, the programme will begin as a pilot.
+In 2018, the programme began as a pilot and has gone from strength to strength.
 In order to complete the programme and achieve Chartered Teacher Status, participants will undertake a range of different assessments that allow them to showcase their knowledge and skills against the areas set out in the Chartered College’s Professional Principles.
 These include:

 Rigorous written and oral assignments